Chapter 4

 SOME HINDERANCES

 With the above command to repent in mind let us now examine the question of: "Are there things that would prevent us from repentance?"
 To find out let us look to the example of the Pharisees and Sadducees.
-However, before do let us first find out who these people were and what they believed.
-The following brief descriptions of these groups of people were derived from Alfred Edersheim's book titled: "The Life and Times of Jesus the Messiah
+However, before we do let us first find out who these people were and what they believed.
+The following brief descriptions of these groups of people were derived from Alfred Edersheim's book titled: "The Life and Times of Jesus the Messiah 3."

 Sadducees